paperreduction/Rapid-TUPPLUR/README.md

 * Outside mount: https://www.thingiverse.com/thing:2065722

 *Gear Reduction*: The inside/outside mounts with gear reduction includes a 10:19 gear reduction to help increase the output torque of the 28BYJ-48.
 If you're using one of the larger sized blinds these options are advisable.
 The reduction almost doubles the torque but also reduces the operation speed by half.

+*Install Tip*: If you are using a bracket with a gear reduction, before installing the motor you want to mark one of the teeth (that you can see) that is attached to the motor (the smaller gear).
+This will let you count motor rotations later.

+## Blind Setup

+ 1. Clone this repo and configure your MQTT and Wifi details in RapidTupplur.
+ 2. Compile and flash to your ESP8266
+ 3. Screw everything together and hang the blind on the wall.
+ 4. Configure the blind:
+   a.
+With power off, manually pull your blind all the way down and count the number of motor rotations needed to get to the bottom.
+See Install Tip above.
+   b.
+Power up your hardware
+   c.
+Send MQTT message to `shade1/set_travel` with a payload of the number of rotations (eg `24.3`)
+   d.
+Send MQTT message to `shade1/set_current_position` with a payload of `100`
+   e.
+Retract the shade through HomeAssistant or by sending message to `shade1/set` of `OPEN`.
+   f.
+Repeat: a-e while fine tunning the number of rotations in c until the blind retracts as desired.
+These settings are stored to flash so future power cycles will retain the configuration.

+### MQTT Topics

+ * shade1/set: OPEN, CLOSE, STOP
+ * shade1/set_position: int 0 - 100.
+0 is fully open, 100 is fully closed.
+ * shade1/position: int 0 - 100.
+Current position of the blind.
+ * shade1/availability: online, offline
+ * shade1/set_travel: float 0.0 - 500.0.
+This value calibrates the blind and sets the # of motor rotations needed to fully open/close the blind.
+ * shade1/set_set_current_position: int 0 - 100.
+If the blind is out of sync (thinks the blind is down but it's up) you can use this to force a new current position.

+## Home Assistant Integration

+ 1. Add MQTT Cover yaml (above) to your configuration.yaml
+ 2. Restart HomeAssistant
+ 3. Add a cool automation!

+ Automations to try-

+ 1. Sun rise/set (blinds down at sun set and up at sun rise)
+ 2. Plex Play (blinds down when plex is playing)
+ 3. Hot Day (blinds down if outside temps >92deg)

 ## Prior Art